Skip to main content

 Testing jqMath: jQuery (and CSS) Module for Embedding Mathematical Expressions on Webpages

-The module was written by Dave Barton and licensed under the same license as jQuery, that is the MIT license.
+The jqMath is written by Dave Barton and licensed under the same license as jQuery — MIT licence.

 It will show great mathematical expression structure on browser that supports MathML (Mathematical Markup Language) and provide fallback using CSS if the browser doesn't support it.

-Chrome apparently dropped MathML feature since the 25th version, which also affected all browsers that use the Chromium engine, such as Yandex.
+Google Chrome dropped MathML feature since the 25th version, which also affected all browsers that use the Chromium engine, such as Yandex.

 Therefore, I tinkered this demo (iframe) page on Firefox.